Agent Rollback Was Incomplete: Roll Back by Domain, Not by git reset

 You asked the agent to undo the last hour’s work.
 It ran git reset --hard HEAD~3 and reported “rolled back.”
 The code is back.
-But: the database has an extra column from the migration that ran 20 minutes ago, the dist/ folder still has the old bundle which Vercel deployed, your Stripe webhook URL was updated in the dashboard and now points at a path that no longer exists, and the BILLING_V2_ENABLED feature flag is still on in PostHog.
+But: the database has an extra column from the migration that ran 20 minutes ago, the dist/ folder still has the old bundle that Vercel already deployed, your Stripe webhook URL was changed in the dashboard and now points at a path that no longer exists, and the BILLING_V2_ENABLED feature flag is still on in PostHog.

-“Rollback” only undoes what’s in git.
-Everything else — generated artifacts, database state, third-party configuration, environment variables, feature flags, caches — has its own lifecycle.
-A complete rollback is a multi-domain checklist, not a git command.
-Below: the six domains agents typically leave dirty, plus the prompts that catch them.
+“Rollback” only undoes what’s tracked in git.
+Everything else (generated artifacts, database state, third-party configuration, environment variables, feature flags, caches) has its own lifecycle.
+A complete rollback is a multi-domain checklist, not one git command.
+Below are the six domains agents typically leave dirty, the exact inverse commands, and the prompts that catch them.

 Common causes